chunkypixel/atari-dev-studio/README.md

 ![Atari Dev Studio](images/ataridevstudio-emulator.png)

 ## Requirements
-Atari Dev Studio is an extension for Microsoft's cross-platform IDE Visual Studio Code and will run on the Windows, Linux and macOS platforms.
+Atari Dev Studio is an extension for Microsoft's cross-platform IDE Visual Studio Code and will run on the Windows, Linux and MacOS platforms.
 The latest releases of batari Basic, 7800basic, dasm, Stella and A7800 are included so you can begin coding straight after installing the extension.
 Though, please take a moment to check the OS-specific notes below for potential caveats.

 ## Features
 Atari Dev Studio includes the following features:
-* Develop your game on Windows, Linux or macOS
+* Develop your game on Windows, Linux or MacOS
 * Compile source code for your Atari 2600 or 7800 using batari Basic, 7800basic or dasm
 * Use scripting (makefile, batch or shell script files) to build your dasm projects [preview]
 * Optionally launch and test your game using the Stella (2600) or A7800 (7800) emulators